Debt-To-Equity Ratio: Calculation and Measurements

 Contributed capital is the value shareholders paid in for their shares.
 Retained earnings are profits not paid out as dividends to the company’s shareholders.

 Shareholder's equity is the value of your total assets less your total liabilities.
 The remainder is the shareholder ownership of the company.

 Your balance sheet has the information you need to calculate the debt to equity ratio.
 Add your current and long-term liabilities to get your total debt, and subtract your total liabilities from your total assets for total equity.
 The following equation is used:

 Debt (Total Debt) ÷ Equity (Total Equity)

 Understanding the Debt-To-Equity Ratio

 The debt-to-equity ratio reveals a company’s debt as a percentage of its total market value.
-If a company has a debt-to-equity ratio of 50 percent, this comes close to the U.S. average debt-to-equity ratio of 54.62 percent, according to Statista.com.
+If your company has a debt-to-equity ratio of 50%, it means that you have $.50 of debt for every $1 of equity.

 Interpreting the Results

 As with any ratio, the debt-to-equity ratio offers more meaning and insight when compared to the same calculation for different historical financial periods.
 If a company’s ratio has risen dramatically over time, the company may have an aggressive growth strategy being funded by debt.